firebase/geofire-objc/README.md

 ### Upgrading from GeoFire 1.0.x to 1.1.x

-With the release of GeoFire 1.1.0, this library now uses [the new query functionality found in Firebase 2.0.0](https://www.firebase.com/blog/2014-11-04-firebase-realtime-queries.html).
+With the release of GeoFire for iOS 1.1.0, this library now uses [the new query functionality found in Firebase 2.0.0](https://www.firebase.com/blog/2014-11-04-firebase-realtime-queries.html).
 As a result, you will need to upgrade to Firebase 2.x.x and add a new `.indexOn` rule to your Security and Firebase Rules to get the best performance.
 You can view [the updated rules